COVID-19, Aerosols, and Ventilation

 Assistant Professor of Environmental Health Sciences

-Dr. Le is assistant professor of Environmental Health Sciences at the University of Michigan School of Public Health.
+Dr. Le was assistant professor of Environmental Health Sciences at the University of Michigan School of Public Health.
 She is a Certified Safety Professional (CSP) and Certified in Public Health (CPH).
 Dr. Le’s interdisciplinary research is centered around highly infectious disease mitigation and management, with a focus on training, education, prevention, and preparedness.
 She is also interested in the intersections between health behavior, occupational safety, and industrial hygiene, as well as psychosocial factors that influence occupational health.
-Learn more.